By: Chris Rawstern

 That was back in the 1970s, and it wasn’t until much later, when once again living in the U.S., I tried making a Guatemalan dish, Platanos en Mole (Plantains in Mole Sauce), using the cassia available.
 The dish just tasted wrong.
 I couldn’t understand it.
 I had made this dish many times in Guatemala.
-I had a lot more cooking and baking skill by this time.
+I’d a lot more cooking and baking skill by this time.
 What was wrong?
 I started checking into spices in general, with an eye to those things I knew were different, and discovered that we in the U.S. are being marketed a completely different product.

 Cassia cinnamon is a very good spice, of course.
 I do not for a second propose we do away with it!
 What would our apple pies taste like without it.
 It is a wonderful spice, worthy of the space in our cupboards.
 However, I propose that true cinnamon have an equal place.

 Cinnamon of either kind is the bark of the tree.
 The bark is peeled off and dried, curling into what are known as quills or ground into powder.
 This is where the similarity ends.
 Cassia quills are very thick curls, strong and sometimes even hard to break.
 It has a stronger taste, warmer and more potent.
 There is some very good quality cassia to be found these days, such as Korintje AA.
 A lovely spice to perk up anything you commonly make with cinnamon here.